 Asylum Justice is a charitable trust, founded in 2005, that provides free legal services to asylum seekers and refugees in Wales.
 Open drop-in sessions are held every Monday at City United Reformed Church in Windsor Place, Cardiff (CF10 3BZ) between 6 and 8.30pm.

-Asylum Link supports Asylum Seekers and Refugees raises awareness around refugee issues.
-It runs a drop-in centre providing friendship, help and advice, and a wide range of services including ESOL, lunches, trips out and social activities.
-Most services are provided on a drop in basis, with appointments for specialist activities.
+Asylum Link supports Asylum Seekers and Refugees and raises awareness around refugee issues.
+It runs a drop-in centre providing friendship, help and advice.
+Casework includes help to access asylum support and family reunion.
+There are a wide range of other services including ESOL classes, destitution support, a clothing store, allotment project and bike rides and maintenance.

 The British Red Cross have set up a drop in and support service for asylum seekers and refugees on Thursday mornings.
 Services include immigration advice, access to education and training, and Talk English classes.
 A meal is provided at lunchtime.